-Cows milk allergy (CMA) is the most common type of allergy in infants and young children’s.
-Infants and children get allergic to two major cow milk protein namely casein and whey proteins of the milk.
-Two types of allergic reaction occur are IgE mediated and Non-IgE mediated allergic reactions (1).
-IgE mediated allergic reactions includes acute urticaria (Allergic reaction of the outer and inner skin) and angioedema (affects the skin and mucosa particularly eyelids and lips).
+Cows milk allergy (CMA) is the most common type of allergy in infants and young children.
+Infants and children get allergic to two major cow milk proteins namely casein and whey proteins of the milk.
+Two types of allergic reactions occur are IgE mediated and Non-IgE mediated allergic reactions (1).
+IgE-mediated allergic reactions include acute urticaria (Allergic reaction of the outer and inner skin) and angioedema (which affects the skin and mucosa particularly eyelids and lips).

 How to deal with cow’s milk allergy?

-Infants below 6 months who are not breastfeeding are given extensively hydrolyzed formula or amino acid formula in order to deal with cows milk allergy.
-No plant based milk are given to infants as they are low in proteins and energy (2).
+Infants below 6 months who are not breastfeeding are given extensively hydrolyzed formula or amino acid formula in order to deal with cow’s milk allergy.
+No plant-based milk is given to infants as they are low in proteins and energy (2).

 Cows milk allergy and lactose intolerance both are different.
 CMA is caused by an allergic reaction due to different types of proteins present in the milk.
 And lactose intolerance is simply intolerance to lactose and is not an allergic reaction (1).